mike-duvall/kanban-now-card-service/README.md

 This is my first foray into building a microservice.

-The current status is that it's just a copy of the sample dropwizard app.

-Will be adding more Kanban card functionality over time.
+The current implementation is almost non-existent.
+Will be rapidly adding more functionality over time.

 ## Notes